jmschnei/jmschnei.github.io/_publications/2011-01-01-some-experiments-in-evaluating-asr-systems-applied.md

 slidesurl: ""
 paperurl: ""
 bibtexurl: ""
 citation: "Julián Moreno-Schneider.
-(2011).
-"Some experiments in evaluating ASR systems applied to multimedia retrieval." *Adaptive Multimedia Retrieval.
+(2011). \"Some experiments in evaluating ASR systems applied to multimedia retrieval.\" *Adaptive Multimedia Retrieval.
 Understanding Media and Adapting to the User, 7\textsuperscriptth*."
 ---